takatoshiono/character_encoding_validator/README.md

 # CharacterEncodingValidator

 A character encoding validator for Rails.
+This is used to detect encoding errors.

-* Try encode the string
+This validator does the followings.

-* Rescue exceptions
+* Try encode the string to the destination encoding.
-* Add errors
+* If the exception raises, rescue it and add an error

 ## Installation